microbecode/Solarmine/README.md

 # Reward platform for Solarmine

-This repository contains codes for creating an ERC20 token and a rewards platform for the <a href='http://solarminecoin.com/'>Solarmine</a> project.
+This repository contains codes for creating an ERC20 token and a rewards platform (frontend and contract) for the <a href='http://solarminecoin.com/'>Solarmine</a> project.

 ## Contents

-This repository contains two main contracts:
+This repository contains two main contracts and one website:
 1. An ERC20 token with some added functionality
-1. A rewarding contract
+1. A reward contract
+1. A web frontend for distributing rewards

 ## Technologies

 This repository is implemented with Solidity on top of an Ethereum framework.
-The actual deployment of the contracts will happen to the BSC network - the deployment settings in this repository will not be valid for BSC.
+The actual deployment of the contracts will happen to the BSC network.

 ### Used versions
 * Solidity 0.8.x for contracts
 * Hardhat for local execution and test environment
 * Chai/Mocha/Waffle/Ethers for unit tests
+* React.js for rewards frontend

 ### Installation

 To start using this repository, you'll need to have `yarn` installed.
 After that, you should be able to just go to the root directory and write `yarn` and it'll download the required packages.
+Similarily, for the frontend, go to the `website` folder and write `yarn`.

 ## Smart contracts